dduan/duan.ca/articles/2025/12/10/TOMLDecoder-0.4.1.md

 the gains comes from making the parsing algorithm lazier, and eliminating overheads from bound checking when accessing substrings._

+*Update:
+An earlier version of this post claimed that adopting Span eliminates cost of all bound checking when accessing the underlying bytes of the TOML content, that turns out to be wrong.
+The reality is more interesting.
+The post has been revised to discuss what really brought the performance gains after adopting Span.*

 ## The Benchmark

 TOMLDecoder now includes benchmarks implemented with [ordo-one/package-benchmark](https://github.com/ordo-one/package-benchmark).
 I plotted the median from the aforementioned benchmark results below.
 Each chart includes data points for deserializing the TOML document, and decoding it on top.
 (Unsurprisingly, decoding takes a bit longer.)

 The results show
 wall clock time,
 CPU instructions,
 as well as retain count all trending down significantly.

 In addition to the before and after,